dqops/dqo/docs/reference/rules/Stdev.md

       fields:
       - field_name: multiply_stdev_above
         display_name: multiply_stdev_above
-        help_text: "How many multiples of the estimated standard deviation the current\
+        help_text: "How many multiples of the estimated standard deviation can the current\
-          \ sensor readout could be above the moving average within the time window.
-Set\
+          \ sensor readout be above the moving average within the time window?
+Set the\
-          \ the time window at the threshold level for all severity levels (warning, error,\
+          \ time window at the threshold level for all severity levels (warning, error,\
           \ fatal) at once.
 The default is a 30 time periods (days, etc.) time window,\
           \ but at least 10 readouts must exist to run the calculation."
         data_type: double
       - field_name: multiply_stdev_below
         display_name: multiply_stdev_below
-        help_text: "How many multiples of the estimated standard deviation the current\
+        help_text: "How many multiples of the estimated standard deviation can the current\
-          \ sensor readout could be below the moving average within the time window.
-Set\
+          \ sensor readout be below the moving average within the time window?
+Set the\
-          \ the time window at the threshold level for all severity levels (warning, error,\
+          \ time window at the threshold level for all severity levels (warning, error,\
           \ fatal) at once.
 The default is a 30 time periods (days, etc.) time window,\
           \ but at least 10 readouts must exist to run the calculation."
         data_type: double